-Repeated enrollment for credit in an Independent Study courses is permissible.
-However, no more than 2 units of Independent Study can be applied towards a master's or advanced certificate degree, and no more than 3 units toward a doctorate except with the approval of the College of Education Associate Dean for Academic Affairs.
+Repeated enrollment for credit in an Independent Study course is permissible.
+However, no more than 8 hours of Independent Study can be applied towards a master's or Certificate of Advanced Study degree, and no more than 12 hours toward a doctorate except with the approval of the College of Education Associate Dean for Academic Affairs.